-As you continue your journey into Christ-centered 3-C contemplative activism, we suggest you prayerfully consider Step Three: working with a Christ-centered spiritual director whose primary job is to simply come alongside you, becoming a spiritual companion in the care of your own soul.
+As you continue your journey into Christ-centered 3-C contemplative activism, we suggest you prayerfully consider Stepping Stone Three: working with a Christ-centered spiritual companion whose primary job is to simply come alongside you, becoming a spiritual friend in the care of your own soul.

-In Spiritual Direction, the director and the directee come together for the primary purpose of engaging in meaningful spiritual conversations, focusing on the presence and activity of God in the directee’s life.
-In a word, Spiritual Direction is co-discernment, with the director holding space open for the directee, discerning together to “see what the Father is doing (John 5:19),” not just in that moment, but over the months and seasons of a person’s life.
-One author defines spiritual direction as a wonderful way to “dust for the fingerprints of God” in your life.
+In spiritual companionship, two friends come together for the primary purpose of engaging in meaningful spiritual conversations, focusing on the presence and activity of God in the directee’s life.
+In a word, spiritual companionship (direction) is co-discernment, with the spiritual companion holding space open for a friend, discerning together to “see what the Father is doing (John 5:19),” not just in that moment, but over the months and seasons of a person’s life.
+One author defines spiritual companionship (direction) as a wonderful way to “dust for the fingerprints of God” in your life.

-A trained spiritual director does her/his work through a combination of means: silence, prayer, reverent listening, excellent questions, keen observations, attention to the mind, affect, and body of the directee, self–awareness, and knowledge of both human personality and spiritual dynamics.
+A compassionate spiritual companion does her/his work through a combination of means: silence, prayer, reverent listening, excellent questions, keen observations, attention to the mind, affect, and body, self–awareness, and knowledge of both human personality and spiritual dynamics.

-How do I know if Spiritual Direction is for me?
+How do I know if Spiritual Companionship is for me?

-There are many reasons why someone enters into a spiritual direction relationship.
+There are many reasons why someone enters into a spiritual companionship relationship.
 Maybe you recognize yourself in one of the following statements:

 - I feel like I’ve been at a plateau for a while.
 What new frontiers might God inviting me to explore?